Miwok 100K Trail Race

 Parking/Check-in & Bibs/Start/Need To Know

-Getting to the Start - it's a twisty, windy mountain road so do allow ample time to arrive by around 4:00 a.m. or so.
-We strongly suggest you choose the Panoramic Highway route, rather than the cliff-edge of Highway 1 in the dark.
-To map from your location (Google maps, etc.) directly to the start, choose 12 Marine Way, Stinson Beach, CA as your destination.
+Getting to the Parking Lot and the Start - it's a twisty, windy mountain road so do allow ample time to arrive by around 4:00 a.m. or so.
+I strongly suggest you choose the Panoramic Highway route, rather than the cliff-edge of Highway 1 in the dark.
+To map from your location (Google maps, etc.) directly to the parking lot (same lot as 2012 & 2013), choose 12 Marine Way, Stinson Beach, CA as your destination.

-Parking: New start/finish is at Stinson Beach Park (B), on the lawn adjacent to a large dirt parking lot (A) at the south end of the beach: Race Day Parking.
+Parking: Parking is at the same location as 2012 & 2013: Race Day Parking.
 Go north through the little town of Stinson Beach then turn left off of Highway 1 into the park.
-[Aid station captain Ana Braga-Levaggi highly recommends that you take Panoramic Hwy from Mill Valley rather than braving the Highway 1 cliff-hanger on the way to the race (and I agree with her!)]
-Follow the road past the parking kiosk and proceed all the way to the dirt lot (A) at the end and park as directed.
+Follow the road past the parking kiosk and proceed all the way to the dirt lot (B) at the end and park as directed.
+Be sure to allow enough time to walk from parking to the start, approximately 4/10 of a mile.

-Aid Stations Aid stations are stocked with water, GU, GU Brew, Coke, boiled potatoes, chips, peanut butter and jelly sandwiches, hummus roll-ups, pretzels, salt, bananas and canteloupe.
+Aid stations are stocked with water, GU Brew, Coke, boiled potatoes, chips, peanut butter and jelly sandwiches, hummus roll-ups, pretzels, salt, bananas and canteloupe.
 There will be soup (vegan/no MSG) in the evening at Muir Beach.
 Runners must carry a water bottle/hydration pack during the race.

 Need To know